Best Things to Do in Barcelona This Week

 ✨ Free Things to Do

-Stroll Las Ramblas
+Stroll down Las Ramblas

-Explore the Gothic Quarter
+Visit the Gothic Quarter

-Visit the Magic Fountain of Montjuïc
+Watch the Magic Fountain of Montjuïc Show

 👨👩👧👦 Family-Friendly